 At first glance, this boiled salad dressing may seem sorta, oh, how shall we say this?
 Uh, heavy.
 Yet that wouldn’t be an accurate first impression.
 When used to cloak this simple salad, it’s actually creamy and subtle and delicate and nuanced.
 Just in case you were wondering.

-Chicken Avocado Cranberry Salad Recipe
+Chicken Avocado Cranberry Salad

 - Quick Glance